wwwzrb/LigBee-Review/README.md

 ### Running
 The following dependencies are required: `python2-numpy`, `python2-scipy`, `swig`, `cppunit`, `fftw`, `gnuradio`, `libvolk`, `log4cpp`, `cmake`, `wx`, `UHD`, and [`liquid-dsp`](https://github.com/jgaeddert/liquid-dsp).

-One needs to install the above two modules `gr-lobee` and `gr-lobee-encoder` to run the above GRC.
+One needs to install the `gr-lobee` and `gr-lobee-encoder` modules  to run the above GRC.
 The installed module will be shown as following:
 <img src="/figures/usrp/ligbee-module.png" alt="/figures/usrp/ligbee-module.png">